 To add OpenSSL libraries, select Include prebuilt OpenSSL libraries in the Additional Libraries group.
 This will add the OpenSSL include project defined in device settings in Android OpenSSL group.
 This can be used for qmake and CMake projects.

 Otherwise, you can manually add the paths to the required

 You can use the configuration options to specify all the settings you need for the

 androiddeployqt tool.
 You only need an Android manifest file to specify Android-specific settings, such as the application icon.
-However, the manifest file is needed when you want to publish the package in the Play Store.
+However, you need the manifest file to publish the package in the Play Store.
 For more information about manifest files, see Qt Android Manifest File Configuration.

 Android application packages are usually named by using a hierarchical pattern with the levels in the hierarchy separated by periods (.).
 In general, a package name begins with the top level domain name of the organization followed by the organization's domain name and any subdomain names listed in reverse order.
 The organization can then choose a specific name for their package.
 Package names should be written in all lowercase characters whenever possible.
 For example,